purpleidea/flabbergast/flabbergast-manual.md

 ### HTTP Files (`http:`, `https:`)
 These read data from a web URL and provide a frame with two attributes: `data` containing the contents of the file, as a `Bin` value; `content_type` containing the content-type string provided by the server.

-### Parsing (`lib:parse`)
-A mirror to `lib:render`, this contains `parse_json`, which parses a string containing JSON and produces templates compatible with `lib:render`.
-It will produce a template of the form:

-     Template {
-       json : Used
-       json_root : <contents of file>
-     }

-The structure of the JSON file is preserved using template instantiations: `json.object`, `json.list`, and `json.scalar`.
-These mirror exactly the format in `lib:render`.
-This means a JSON file can be re-encoded using:

-     render_lib : From lib:render
-     parse_lib : From lib:parse
-     foo : parse_lib.parse_json(json_data) {
-        json : render_lib.json
-     }
-     value : foo.json_root.json_value

-It is reasonable to supply other templates to convert the JSON input to something else.
-For instance, these transform it in to Flabbergast objects, assuming all the names are Flabbergast-compatible:

-     foo : parse_lib.parse_json(json_data) {
-        json : {
-          list : Template {
-            value : children
-          }
-          scalar : Template {
-            value : arg
-          }
-          object : Template {
-            value : For child : children Select child.json_name : child.value
-          }
-        }
-     }
-     flabbergast_value : foo.json_root.value

-Due to contextual lookup, it is possible to define templates inside to change the behaviour at lower levels:

-     foo : parse_lib.parse_json(json_data) {
-        json : {
-          list : Template {
-            # If there is a list in attribute named “integers”, convert all the
-            # numbers in it to integers.
-            json :
-              If json_name == "integers"
-                Then {
-                  scalar : Template {
-                    json_value : arg To Int
-                } Else {}
-            json_value : children
-          }
-          scalar : Template {
-            json_value : arg
-          }
-          render_lib : From lib:render
-          object : Template {
-            # The tree under an attribute named “magic” will be converted back
-            # to JSON as a string; the rest to Flabbergast.
-            json : If json_name == "magic"
-              Then render_lib.json
-              Else Lookup json in Container
-            json_value : For child : children Select child.json_name : child.json_value
-          }
-        }
-     }
-     flabbergast_value : foo.json_root.json_value

 ### Apache Aurora (`lib:apache/aurora`)
 Configures jobs for running on the Apache Aurora framework, which managers long-running jobs on Mesos.

-### Archives (`lib:unix/ar`)
+### Archives (`lib:unix/ar` and `lib:unix/zip`)
 Since Flabbergast only outputs a single value, it can be awkward to generate multiple files.
-To combat this, it supports creating `ar`-style archives, which are plain text.
-To do this, instantiate `archive_tmpl` with the `args` being a list of `file_tmpl`, each with `file_name` and `contents`.
-The resulting file can then be unpacked using the UNIX `ar` program.
+To combat this, it supports creating `ar`-style archives, which are plain text and binary `ZIP` archives.

+To create an archive this, instantiate `archive_tmpl` with the `args` being a list of `file_tmpl`, each with `file_name` and `contents`.
+Both libraries use compatible interfaces.
+The resulting file from `lib:unix/ar` can then be unpacked using the UNIX `ar` program; the resulting file from `lib:zip` can be unpacked with `unzip`.
+Both implementations support POSIX permissions and user/group IDs.
+The `ar` format does not support directories.

 ### Permission Specifiers (`lib:unix/perm`)
 Helps generate UNIX-style file permissions and format them nicely.